Aleksander Kamiński

 Aleksander Kamiński, assumed name: Aleksander Kędzierski.
-Also known under aliases such as Dąbrowski, J. Dąbrowski, Fabrykant, Faktor, Juliusz Górecki, Hubert, Kamyk, Kaźmierczak, Bambaju (born 28 January 1903 in Warsaw, died 15 March 1978) – a teacher, educator, professor of humanities, co-founder of Cub Scouts methodology, scout instructor, scoutmaster, soldier of the Home Army and one of the ideological leaders of the Grey Ranks, chairman of the Presidium of the Supreme Council of the Polish Scouting Association.
+Also known under aliases such as Dąbrowski, J. Dąbrowski, Fabrykant, Faktor, Juliusz Górecki, Hubert, Kamyk, Kaźmierczak, Bambaju (28 January 1903 - 15 March 1978) was a Polish educator, co-founder of Cub Scouts methodology, and soldier of the Home Army.
+He was one of the ideological leaders of the Grey Ranks and chairman of the Presidium of the Supreme Council of the Polish Scouting Association.

 Janina Kamińska's husband, Polish archaeologist, educator and instructor of the Polish Scouting Association, father of Ewa Rzetelska-Feleszko (linguistics professor).

 Biography

 Childhood and youth

-Born in Warsaw, as a son of Jan Kamiński (pharmacist) and Petronela Kaźmierczak.
-In 1905, the family moved to Kiev, where Kamiński graduated from the Russian 4th grade general school.
+Kamiński was born in Warsaw to pharmacist Jan Kamiński and Petronela Kaźmierczak.
+In 1905, the family moved to Kiev, where he graduated from the Russian 4th grade general school.
 In 1914, he moved to Rostov and in 1916 to Uman.

-Hard financial conditions (his father died in 1911) forced him to work as a bank messenger since around 1916.
-Since January 1918, a member of the 1st Men's Scouting Team "Tadeusz Kościuszko" in Uman.
-Kamiński held ranks of patrol leader, adjutant, team captain and troop adjutant since summer of 1919, and captain of the Uman Nest since May 1920 (which included male and female scouts).
+Hard financial conditions after his father died in 1911 forced him to work as a bank messenger since around 1916.
+In January 1918, he became a member of the 1st Men's Scouting Team "Tadeusz Kościuszko" in Uman.
+He held ranks of patrol leader, adjutant, team captain and troop adjutant since summer of 1919, and was captain of the Uman Nest since May 1920 (which included male and female scouts).

 Since 1918 student of the Polish high school in Uman.

-After returning to Poland (in March 1921), he continued his education at the Kazimierz Kulwieć Middle School in Warsaw, where he received his maturity diploma in June 1922.
+After returning to Poland in March 1921, he continued his education at the Kazimierz Kulwieć Middle School in Warsaw, where he received his maturity diploma in June 1922.
 Kamiński then studied history at the Faculty of Philosophy of the University of Warsaw and received his master's degree in January 1928.

-During his studies, he continued to work on a regular basis: from 1922, he was an assistant to the teacher, a teacher, and later head of the boarding house of the Central Welfare Council in Pruszków, from 1929 he worked as a history teacher at Saint Stanislaw Kostka Gymnasium in Warsaw, and from 1930 to 1931 he was the head of the boarding house of the Union of Military Settlers for the youth of vocational schools at Młocińska Street.
+During his studies, he continued to work on a regular basis: from 1922, he was an assistant to the teacher, a teacher, and later head of the boarding house of the Central Welfare Council in Pruszków.
+From 1929 he worked as a history teacher at Saint Stanislaw Kostka Gymnasium in Warsaw, and from 1930 to 1931 he was the head of the boarding house of the Union of Military Settlers for the youth of vocational schools at Młocińska Street.
 Kamiński co-founded and then became a member of the governing bodies of the Educational Trade Union.